 New Adventures has received a staggering 12 Olivier Award nominations and our first nomination was in fact for “Town and Country” for Outstanding Achievement in Dance in 1992.
 “Town and Country” has been touring as part of Early Adventures, a programme of Matthew’s early works, which is now at the end of its UK tour at the Royal & Derngate, Northampton, on until tomorrow evening (AND only a short commute from London!).

 You can catch this year’s Olivier Awards full ceremony this evening on ITV at 8pm if you’re in the UK.
 Click here to find out how else you can watch the Awards.
-The ceremony also features an excerpt from The Red Shoes performed by Company Dancers, Ashley Shaw (Vicky Page) and Sam Archer (Boris Lermontov) - pictured below.
+The ceremony also features an excerpt from The Red Shoes performed by Company Dancers, Ashley Shaw (Vicky Page) and Sam Archer (Boris Lermontov).

 Main image: Pamela Raith